Let’s start off with an exercise:

 Testing your work while coding is a vital part of software development and should be well-planned.
 It requires the test cases to be prepared before the actual coding of the software begins.

 Also, while basic unit testing is a good practice to adopt, it is also useful to perform Automated Functional Testing (AFT) with the help of tools such as Geb Spock and Selenium.

 Take Your Coding to The Next Level

-Best practices are a great place to start, but if you really want to master programming, enroll in our coding bootcamp.
+Best practices are a great place to start, but if you really want to level up your programming game, enroll in our coding bootcamp.
 You’ll get a full-time program of online classes, mentorship and career coaching.
-Schedule a call with one of our in-house experts to find the right course and payment plan for you.
-Welcome to the world of tech.

 Learn to Code with Thinkful